User3-529/Recycup_2/README.md

 3. Install node dependencies
    - `npm install`

-4. Set up a `.env` file
-   - Add relevant credentials in the .env file with the help of .env.example file.

-5. `Allow access to less secure apps on the Mail ID`
-   - You need to add in the .env file from here: [Nodemailer](https://nodemailer.com/usage/using-gmail/)

-6. Start the server: `npm run dev`
+4. Start the server: `npm run dev`

-7. Open http://localhost:3000 with your browser to see the app up and running 🎉🥳🎊.
+5. Open http://localhost:3000 with your browser to see the app up and running 🎉🥳🎊.

 Having issues in understanding the codebase?